 Staying in a more remote part of Boracay (northern part) gave us the opportunity and convenience to explore two beautiful and serene beaches, which were within short walking distance from Oasis Resort & Spa.

 - TIPS: I’d booked Oasis Resort and Spa through Airbnb.
-You can get $50 off your first stay through Airbnb by clicking here, and I’ll get some travel credits too to help me produce more of such reviews.
-Thanks for supporting me, ya? =)
+You can get a $45 Airbnb coupon by clicking here.

 5 minutes of leisure stroll brought us to Ilig Iligan Beach.
 In fact, it was so near, we could even see it from our resort balcony.

 Look at the color of the water.
 Layers of cyan, turquoise, aqua and deep blues!
 What a sight to behold!
 And the best thing about Ilig Iligan Beach was how quiet it was.
 It was our PRIVATE BEACH.
 We could even change in the open without any worries.
 How cool is that?

 The water was calm and easy to swim in.
 As a weak swimmer, I felt totally at ease, dipping in the clear water and taking in the sight of mini coves and the lovely horizon set between two tones of blue.
 Trust us, we had so much fun!

 Best Beach of Boracay – Shhh…Don’t tell anyone!

 After briefly drying ourselves at Ilig Iligan Beach, we continued our venture to an unmarked Beach, next to Puka Beach on the map, but not connected to it by shoreline.

 To reiterate, this was not the crowded Puka Beach where most tour operators would drop tourists at.
 On the contrary, this was a beach enjoyed only by a handful of people.
 Let me differentiate and call this the Puka Secret Beach.